Health

 Does toenail fungus come back after laser treatment?

-Several laser systems have been approved by the FDA for the temporary cosmetic improvement of toenail fungus.
-None has been approved as a fungicidal treatment since the evidence doesn’t yet point to permanent clearance of the infection.
+Several laser systems have been approved by the FDA for “temporary increase in clear nail”.
+None has been approved as a fungicidal treatment since studies are lacking and more clinical evidence is needed to prove effectiveness.

 What does laser treatment for toenail fungus involve?

 The number of treatment sessions you might need depends on the severity of the infection and the type of laser used.
-Many studies indicate that most patients need one to three treatments, with four to eight weeks between sessions.
+Many studies indicate that most patients need multiple treatments, with four to eight weeks between sessions.

-It can take anywhere from three months to over a year for a laser-treated toenail fungus to improve.
+It can take anywhere from three months to over a year for a laser-treated toenail fungus to improve, and toenail fungus may return.

 Is laser treatment for toenail fungus painful?

-Although laser therapy isn’t painful for most people who undergo this treatment for toenail fungus, some report warmth or tingling sensations, which can be uncomfortable.
+Although laser therapy for toenail fungus isn’t painful for most people, some report warmth or tingling sensations, which can be uncomfortable.
 There are typically minimal side effects after the treatment.

-Talk to your healthcare provider to determine whether laser therapy might be the right treatment for you.
+Talk to your healthcare provider to determine whether laser therapy might be appropriate for you.
 Although toenail fungus isn’t generally dangerous or painful for healthy people, it can spread to other toenails—and other people.
 Treating toenail fungus can prevent it from worsening or spreading.